Skip to content

 Further support for external examiners

-The Degree Standards project, led by Advance HE, and managed by the Office for Students on behalf of the English, Welsh and Northern Ireland administrations, has developed professional development packages for external examiners.
-You might want to explore these further, particularly if you are new to external examining.
+The Degree Standards project, led by Advance HE, and managed by the Office for Students on behalf of the English, Welsh and Northern Ireland administrations, has developed professional development packages for external examiners which you can access by visiting their website.
+These resources are particularly useful for those who are new to external examining.